 So far, research indicates that various strains of Lactobacillus and Bifidobacterium bacteria provide allergy relief.
 (4)

 These are commonly found in probiotic supplements and in probiotic foods like yogurt.

 Another way to minimize allergy symptoms is to be aware of cross-reactivity between plant proteins from pollen and commonly-eaten fruits or vegetables.

 The theory is that your immune system recognizes similarities between different allergens and will react against similar allergens.

-For example, there is a significant amount of cross-reactivity among shellfish.
+For example, there is a significant cross-reactivity among shellfish.

 So someone who is allergic to shrimp is very likely to also be allergic to crab.